Curved Photon Counting X-ray Detector

 Curved X-ray detector

-The HyPix-Arc 150° is a unique, curved Hybrid Photon Counting (HPC) X-ray detector for single crystal diffraction applications.
-HyPix-Arc 150° has the highest 2θ range at a single position available for the home lab.
-Collect more data in a single exposure with less reflection profile distortion: The HyPix-Arc 150° offers 150 degrees angular coverage from edge to edge.
+The HyPix-Arc 100° is a curved Hybrid Photon Counting (HPC) X-ray detector for single crystal diffraction applications.
+HyPix-Arc 100° offers a 17° larger capture angle compared to the flat HyPix 6000 detector.
+Collect more data in a single exposure with less reflection profile distortion: The HyPix-Arc 100° offers 100 degrees angular coverage from edge to edge.
 This is more than enough to collect complete single crystal diffraction data, according to IUCr guidelines, for even Cu Kα X-ray wavelength from a single theta position.
 High and low angle data are measured at the same time, under the same conditions for better scaling, faster data and reduced dose time.
 A curved detector minimizes peak distortion by ensuring that, even at short crystal-to-detector distances, diffracted beams are closer to perpendicular than is possible with a flat geometry.

-The advantage of direct detection found in the HyPix-Arc 150° is that no phosphor is required and the size of the pixel determines the point spread function rather than the blooming that occurs on detectors with a phosphor.
+The advantage of direct detection found in the HyPix-Arc 100° is that no scintillator is required, and the size of the pixel determines the point spread function rather than the blooming that occurs on detectors with a scintillator.
 This means that reflections are sharper and more easily resolved.
-Profile analysis will not require incorporating additional pixels to compensate for phosphor blooming leading to less experimental noise, such as air scatter, being incorporated into a reflection.
+Profile analysis will not require incorporating additional pixels to compensate for scintillator blooming leading to less experimental noise, such as air scatter, being incorporated into a reflection.
 As opposed to monolithic detectors, such as CMOS-based CPADs, a hybrid detector separates the detection area from the read-out electronics.
 This means that the full area of a pixel is sensitive to incoming X-ray photons, with the charge being transmitted through an indium bump bond to a secondary readout pixel.
 In APS-CMOS/CPAD detectors, each pixel contains in-pixel readout electronics that come at the expense of light sensitive area.
 Monolithic detectors used in crystallography often have a 30% dead area or detection-gap per pixel that occurs through the whole detector.